Academic year 2020/21

 Public sector bodies in England with 250 or more staff have a target to employ an average of at least 2.3% of their staff as new apprentice starts over the period 1 April 2017 to 31 March 2021.

-For further information about the scope of the target, and how it is measured, please see the statutory guidance.
+For further information about the scope of the target, and how it is measured, please see the statutory guidance (opens in a new tab).

 The data returns made by public sector bodies are available via the ‘Explore data and files’ section at the top of the release (see ‘underlying data - public sector target organisations’).